 Many expecting women are thinking about a home birth due to the pandemic.
 However, hospitals are still the safest place for most labor and deliveries.

-As the coronavirus pandemic continues to have a major impact on people’s lives, women expecting to give birth are facing unique concerns of their own.
-They are unsure of whether they should attend prenatal appointments, or whether they should have their baby in a hospital setting or at home.
+As the coronavirus pandemic continues to have a major impact on people’s lives, women expecting to give birth face unique concerns of their own.
+They are unsure whether they should attend prenatal appointments or have their baby in a hospital setting or home.
 In fact, there has been a significant increase in Internet users searching for how to have a home birth since the pandemic hit.
-Even in these uncertain times, medical experts continue to agree that a hospital or a birthing center is the safest place to have a baby.
+Even in these uncertain times, medical experts agree that a hospital or a birthing center is the safest place to have a baby.

 Hospital Births vs. Home Births

 Today, the vast majority of women choose to give birth in a hospital setting.
-Still, there are many who choose to give birth at home.
-Regardless of the location chosen, a trained medical professional, such as a midwife, doula, or doctor should always be present in case complications arise.
+Still, many choose to give birth at home.
+Regardless of the location chosen, a trained medical professional, such as a midwife, doula, or doctor, should always be present if complications arise.
 Even then, home births are not appropriate for every pregnancy.

 According to the American College of Nurse-Midwives (ACNM) and the American College of Obstetricians and Gynecologists (ACOG), home births are only appropriate for low-risk births.
-Mothers carrying non-multiple babies that are properly positioned, and who are delivering between 37 and 41 weeks, are the only women who should have a home birth.
+Mothers carrying non-multiple babies that are properly positioned and delivering between 37 and 41 weeks are the only women who should have a home birth.
 Even in these instances, experts say that home births are a calculated risk.
 These recommendations remain true during the coronavirus pandemic.

 The Risk of Infection

-Of course, the reason so many mothers are considering home births is because they are worried about contracting the coronavirus inside the hospital.
-The risk of this, however, is very low.
-Just as in pre-pandemic days, the room is still sanitized prior to a new patient entering, and the utmost care is taken to ensure patients are protected from the risk of germs.
+Of course, so many mothers are considering home births because they are worried about contracting the coronavirus inside the hospital.
+The risk of this, however, is shallow.
+Just as in pre-pandemic days, the room is still sanitized before a new patient entering, and the utmost care is taken to ensure patients are protected from the risk of germs.

-Even though some areas are experiencing a shortage of personal protective equipment (PPE), this is a bigger concern for hospital workers than it is for patients.
+Even though some areas are experiencing a shortage of personal protective equipment (PPE), this is a bigger concern for hospital workers than for patients.
 Also, the healthcare professionals providing care on maternity wards are not the same people caring for patients in the emergency room.
-For those reasons, the risk of becoming infected by a healthcare professional while in the labor and delivery area of a hospital is very low.
+For those reasons, a healthcare professional’s risk of becoming infected while in a hospital’s labor and delivery area is shallow.

 Home Births Require Planning